GuyFa/GIF/README.md

 # Globally Injective Flattening via a Reduced Harmonic Subspace
 --------------------------------------------------------------------------------------------------------------------------------------------------------

-This code indludes the implementation the paper:

-SIGGRAPH ASIA 2022 paper "Globally Injective Flattening via a Reduced Harmonic Subspace" authored by Guy Fargion and Ofir Weber.
+This code indludes the implementation of the SIGGRAPH ASIA 2022 paper "Globally Injective Flattening via a Reduced Harmonic Subspace" authored by Guy Fargion and Ofir Weber.

 The use of this application is limited to academic use only!